-- IT Financial Management in terms of a strategic tool is equally applicable to all types of three service providers.
+- IT Financial Management, in terms of a strategic tool, is equally applicable to all three types of service providers.

 - Internal service providers are increasingly asked to operate with the same levels of financial visibility.
 As Business Units Accountability for their external counterparts.

 - Moreover, technology and innovation have become the core revenue-generating capabilities of many companies.